gura-conf/gura/versioned_docs/version-1.0.0/conventions.md

 ## ABNF Grammar

-A formal description of Gura's syntax is available, as a separate [ABNF file][abnf].
+A formal description of Gura's syntax is available in the [ABNF section][abnf].

 ## License